jianye0428/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 email_address = None
 ```

-`None` is often used as a placeholder for optional or missing value.
+`None` is often used as a placeholder(占位符) for optional or missing value.
 It
 evaluates as `False` in conditionals.

 ```python